 The Interface Setup Wizard provides a means of configuring and testing an interface to your business system database(s).
-You can define database connections and specify the table and field mappings between an external system and PlanetTogether using the Wizard.
+Using the Wizard, you can define database connections and specify the table and field mappings between an external system and PlanetTogether.
 You can also extend the flexibility of the Interface by using a custom-programmed Customizer DLL.

 - To launch the Interface Setup Wizard, go to the Settings | Import Mappings tab.

-Note: The APS Interface Service must be running and accessible in order to run the Interface Setup Wizard otherwise an error will be displayed when you attempt to run the Wizard.
-Only one user can run the Interface Wizard at a time.
+Note: The APS Interface Service must be running and accessible to run the Interface Setup Wizard; otherwise, an error will be displayed when you attempt to run the Wizard.
+In addition, only one user can run the Interface Wizard at a time.

 Interface Setup Wizard Screens

 These are some sample screenshots from the Interface Setup Wizard.
-These settings could be used to import from the APS.net SQL Database and are contained in the file APSInterfaceSettings for PT SQL database.xml.
+These settings could be imported from the APS.net SQL Database and are contained in the file APSInterfaceSettings for PT SQL database.xml.
 (This file is installed along with the Interface program files.)

-Note: These windows have an Object Help button that will bring you to the appropriate import mapping article.
+Note: These windows have an Object Help button to bring you to the appropriate import mapping article.
 A complete list of the relevant object and field mappings required for import can be found here.

 The Interface Setup Wizard will guide you through these steps:

-- Select which types of objects to import.
+- First, select which types of objects to import.